 Using a Baby Carrier in Cold Weather

-It’s well and truly autumn and we’re all feeling it!
+It’s well and truly winter and we’re all feeling it!
 In or out of a sling, we’re having to think about what we dress our babies – and ourselves – in when we go out, and whether we’ll need any extra coverings or accessories.
 So we’ve put together a few thoughts on Carrying in the Cold to help you out.

 Don’t let the changing weather put you off getting out!
 Fresh air can be a miracle cure for a grizzly baby and helps to keep everyone healthier and happier.
 Snugly held close to your body, you and your carried baby will share each other’s warmth – carrying a baby is like having your own snuggly hotwater bottle!

 And using a carrier allows you to boldly go where no buggy can!
 On foot you can get across uneven or slippery ground safely (do wear appropriate footwear though!); your carrier gives you your hands free to support yourself or a bigger child, or hold an umbrella!